Chaco Canyon, New Mexico

 Mason Cummings/TWS

 It’s no secret that living in proximity to oil and gas development threatens community health, causing greater risks of asthma, adverse pregnancy outcomes and cancers.
-In the Greater Chaco region, these risks are an unfortunate reality, as oil and gas drilling continues to creep closer to Navajo and local communities' doorsteps.
+In the Greater Chaco region, these risks are an unfortunate reality, as oil and gas drilling—and the harmful and potent air pollutants emitted from such development continues to creep closer to local communities' doorsteps.

-Over the past few decades, the Bureau of Land Management has leased over 90 percent of public lands surrounding Chaco Canyon for drilling, and oil and gas companies have drilled more than 37,000 wells in the area and built a sprawling network of roads (15,000 miles) -- that’s five times greater than the distance from Los Angeles to New York.
+Over the past few decades, the Bureau of Land Management has leased over 90 percent of public lands surrounding Chaco Canyon for drilling.
+Oil and gas companies have drilled more than 37,000 wells in the area and built a sprawling network of roads (15,000 miles).
+That’s five times greater than the distance from Los Angeles to New York.
 Allowing for more drilling in the Greater Chaco region will continue to put local communities at an even greater risk, poisoning their air, water and the region’s biodiversity.

 Chaco Canyon is considered one of the best places in the world to see stars.